Army–Navy Game: Prominence and evolution

-On October 25, 2023, it was announced that Army would join Navy in the American Athletic Conference (AAC) in football effective in the 2024 season.
-As part of the arrangement, the Army–Navy Game will remain an out-of-conference date for both schools, and still be played on an annual basis.
-In the event that the teams possess the two highest win-loss records within the AAC, it is conceivable that they would contend in an AAC Championship game, potentially leading to the occurrence of consecutive Army–Navy Games.
+In the 2024 season, Army joined Navy in the American Conference in football.
+As part of the arrangement, the Army–Navy Game remains an out-of-conference date for both schools, and still played on an annual basis in the week after the American Conference championship game.
+It is therefore conceivable that Army and Navy could contest the conference championship and their annual game in consecutive weeks.